keybit-1/Work-planner/README.md

 ## Credits

-The daily planner application was developed by [Your Name].
+The daily planner application was developed by [Keybit-1].

 ## License